genixpro/bricks-analytics-data/session1/session1-readme.md

 Additionally, capture 1 used a different naming scheme for its image files.
 Be careful here, because the default alphabetical sorting will create the wrong order for every other frame.

+The storemap was done too scale, and all of the grid-lines are lined up exactly as where they are in the captures.